omnistrate-oss/omnistrate-sdk-go/fleet/docs/InventoryApiAPI.md

 func main() {
 	serviceId := "s-12345678" // string | The service ID this workflow belongs to.
-	environmentId := "se-12345678" // string | The service environment ID this workflow belongs to. productTierVersion := "Vitae placeat ipsam fuga." // string | Product tier version of the instance to describe.
+	environmentId := "se-12345678" // string | The service environment ID this workflow belongs to. productTierVersion := "Laborum adipisci." // string | Product tier version of the instance to describe.
 If not specified, the latest version is described. (optional) productTierId := "Consequatur ipsa fugit minima repellendus." // string | Product tier id of the instance to describe.
 Needs to specified in combination with the product tier version (optional) subscriptionId := "Omnis vitae veritatis." // string | Subscription id of the instance to describe. (optional)